David v Goliath

 My work David v Goliath (2026) draws on the historical dialogue between the monumental and the absurd, positioning itself between David (1501/1504) by Michelangelo and Comedian (2019) by Maurizio Cattelan.
 Through humour, scale, and juxtaposition, this work stages a playful yet pointed confrontation between artistic traditions and the systems that sustain them.

 At the centre of the photograph is a fragment of a classical sculpture resembling Michelangelo’s David.
-Rather than presenting the heroic whole, the image isolates the figure’s groin and taped across this marble fragment is a yellow banana, echoing Cattelan’s infamous gesture in Comedian.
-Duct tape holds the fruit against the marble surface in a deliberately awkward encounter between permanence and decay, high culture and everyday object.
+Rather than presenting the heroic whole, the image isolates the figure’s groin and taped across this marble fragment is a yellow banana, echoing Cattelan’s infamous expression in Comedian.
+Duct tape holds the fruit against the marble surface in a deliberately awkward encounter between permanence and ephemerality, high culture and everyday object.
+The contrast between materials intensifies this tension.
+Marble’s durability and cultural prestige, while the banana will inevitably bruise and decay.
+My work allows me to freeze this unlikely encounter in a suspended moment and in doing so, David v Goliath reflects on how artistic value shifts across time, and how small, absurd display can challenge the authority of even the most monumental traditions.

 As in the title David v Goliath, this pairing becomes a visual metaphor for the biblical story of David and Goliath (1 Samuel 17).
 In Michelangelo’s sculpture, David represents the underdog who defeats an overwhelming opponent through intelligence and courage.
-Here, however, the roles blur.
-The monumental authority of Renaissance sculpture, with its legacy of mastery, permanence, and reverence, becomes the “Goliath.”
-The banana, fragile and temporary, assumes the role of David: small, humorous, and seemingly powerless, yet capable of disrupting established hierarchies.
+Here, those roles blur.
+The monumental authority of Renaissance sculpture with its legacy of mastery, permanence, and reverence, becomes the “Goliath.”
+The banana, fragile and ephemeral, assumes the role of David: small, humorous, and seemingly powerless, yet capable of disrupting established hierarchies.

 Humour plays a crucial role in this reversal.
 The image is knowingly irreverent, confronting the sanctity of art history by taping a banana to the body of a classical sculpture, the work mirrors Cattelan’s conceptual provocation while simultaneously grounding it within the weight of historical tradition.
 The image is both homage and critique acknowledging the endurance of canonical artworks while questioning the seriousness and authority that often surrounds them.